tayapro/wizy/README.md

 A fun and inviting call to action with an input field for user's name and a "Play" button makes starting the WIZY game exciting and easy.

+> [!NOTE]
+> The picture cropping on small screens is intentional and reflects the author's personal style.

 ### F03 Home page - input form

 A friendly input field with the placeholder "Enter your name" and a "Play" button offers a straightforward and complete way for users to log in and start playing.